Every revolution, every genocide, has its soundtrack ★

 In the past two years, Aphasia has been shown and exhibited at Contour Biennale 9, Manifesta 14, at Cinematek, Brussels, at the Museum of Contemporary Art in Zagreb, DocLisboa, Kunstverein in Hamburg, Fotomuseum Antwerpen, MHKA – De Cinema, and at the 23rd Ji.hlava IDFF where it won the main award.

-A crucial motivation in Jureša’s choice of a stage production lies in the fact that she wants to focus more deeply on the notion of the perpetrator, and complicity, by experimenting live with the position of the bystander.
+A crucial motivation in Jureša’s choice of a stage production lies in the fact that she wanted to focus more deeply on the notion of the perpetrator, and complicity, by experimenting live with the position of the bystander.
 What does it mean to witness something?
 In a disturbing nightclub-like setting, we engage directly with the spectators and engage them with questions about group dynamics, polarisation, and obedience to authority.
 Through theatrical seduction tools—live music set by Alen and Nenad Sinkauz, and the performance and dance move by Ivana Jozić—Aphasia team is focusing on the seduction mechanisms on which populism feeds: suddenly, everything appear possible, anything is allowed, like kicking off shoes that are too tight.

 Jelena Jureša